perriera/extras/README.md

 	endif()

 Once this is added to your CMakeLists.txt, the header files of *perriera/extras** will be available to both your compiler environment and perhaps your editor's lint software.

+> Note: You might want to take a look at CMakeLists.txt used here for more details on how to properly use CPM.

 # Development Tools Installation
 If you wish to added features to your own branch of perriera/extras you will need to do the following